romain-e-lacoste/bat-hawkes-classification/README.md

 - X_unlabeled : sequence of start times of echolocation calls emitted by bats for unlabeled sites

 CSV format
-- data_set_labeled : labeled data set (the first column corresponds to the label values, the others to event times, with zero padding to match the maximum length)
+- data_set_labeled.csv : labeled data set (the first column corresponds to the label values, the others to event times, with zero padding to match the maximum length)
-- data_set_unlabeled : unlabeled data set (event times with zero padding to match the maximum length)
+- data_set_unlabeled.csv : unlabeled data set (event times with zero padding to match the maximum length)
 ## Functions

 - classification.py : functions used in the classification procedure